Jadebook-Journal/jadebook-oss/README.md

 However, journaling should be private and there aren't many open-source alternatives for a good journaling platform.
 Thus, we made a special version of Jadebook, one that can be easily hosted and updated.

 > [!IMPORTANT]
-> This is a port of the actual Jadebook project.
+> This is a separate open-source version of the actual Jadebook project.
 Therefore there are feature and infrastructure differences.
 This version focuses primarily on the open-source journaling experience.
-We didn't include the AI stuff or any features added after September 2025
+We didn't include the AI stuff or any features added after September 2025.
+We do however, aim to retain compatibility with the imports/exports for content.

 ## Benefits